Code-with-Maqsood/Four-Pizza/README.md

-# **Fast React Pizza Clone**
+# **Four Pizza**

-This is a clone of the popular **Fast React Pizza** application, designed to showcase my React development skills.
-The project demonstrates a responsive, interactive, and dynamic interface for managing orders and displaying pizza-related information.
+**Four Pizza** is a modern and interactive pizza ordering application built with React.
+This project is a clone of the popular **Fast React Pizza** application, with a personalized twist.
+It demonstrates my skills in React development, including creating reusable components, state management, and responsive design.

 ---

 ## **Features**

-- **Dynamic Menu:** Displays a list of pizzas dynamically rendered using React components.
+- **Dynamic Menu:** Displays a list of pizzas dynamically rendered through reusable React components.
-- **Cart Management:** Add, remove, and update pizza orders in the cart.
+- **Cart Management:** Add, remove, and update pizza orders with real-time updates to the cart.
-- **Order Summary:** Displays the total price and details of the selected items.
+- **Order Summary:** Showcases the total price and detailed list of selected pizzas.
-- **Responsive Design:** Optimized for both desktop and mobile devices.
+- **Responsive Design:** Fully optimized for desktops, tablets, and mobile devices.
-- **Reusable Components:** Built using modular and reusable React components for scalability.
+- **Reusable Components:** Built with modular React components for scalability and maintainability.

 ---